 Representatives Boebert (4), Crank (5), Evans (8), and Hurd (3) all voted ‘yes’ to start the process of cuts.
 If you live in Districts 3, 4, 5, or 8:

-• Click here to express your disappointment with your Representative for voting for the cuts last night (or send your own email)
+- Click here to share with your Representative how the cuts last night impact your family (or send your own email)

 Representatives Crow (6), DeGette (1), Neguse (2), and Pettersen (7) all voted ‘no’ against the cuts.
 If you live in Districts 1, 2, 6, or 7:

-• Click here to thank your Representative for voting against the cuts (or send your own email)
+- Click here to thank your Representative (or send your own email)